SlicerRt/SlicerDebuggingTools/README.md

   - Open the `Python debugger` module (in `Developer Tools` category)
   - Click on `Connect` button.
 Slicer will become unresponsive until the debugger is attached.
 - In Visual Studio Code:
-  - Click debugger icon on the left side of the screen
+  - Click debugger icon on the left side of the screen (see `1` in the screenshot above)
-  - Click `Start debugging` button (green triangle)
+  - Click `Start debugging` button (green triangle, see `3` in the screenshot above)
-  - Add a breakpoint to the Python file where you want to start debugging by clicking slightly to the left from the line number (a red dot will appear there)
+  - Add a breakpoint to the Python file where you want to start debugging by clicking slightly to the left from the line number (a red dot will appear there, see `4` in the screenshot above)

 ### Instructions for Eclipse